harshjayprakash/algorithmic-art-playground/README.md

 > A simple tool to experiment generating art via programming locally.

 This program was part of my dissertation/capstone submission in July 2024.
-This contains the beginnings of an interpreter however, it has not been fully compeleted.
+This contains the beginnings of an interpreter however, it has not been fully completed.
 Work is still in progress to improve the program.

 ![Screenshot of Program](./doc/program-screenshot.png)